How Can I Protect My Intellectual Property?

 The process of filing for any of these rights is complex and often requires extensive research and knowledge of intellectual property laws, which vary from state to state.
-Therefore, if you need to protect your logo, business name or any other type of intellectual property, then contact the attorneys at LAD Law Group today.
+Therefore, if you need to protect your logo, business name or any other type of intellectual property, the attorneys at LAD Law Group today.
 We can help you establish and enforce your rights to your IP.
 Whether you need a trademark, copyright or patent attorney, our Chicago law firm can help.

 How Do I Register a Trademark?

 A trademark is any kind of symbol, design, word or phrase that identifies your business as the source of goods.
 The same kinds of symbols are â€śservice marksâ€ť if your business provides services.
 Your mark may be your brand name, slogan or logoâ€”anything that distinguishes an item or service as a product of your business.
 Generally, trademark rights depend on use; you may have a legal right to ownership of your logo or brand name based solely on the fact that you use it for your business.
 Therefore, trademark registration is not mandatory.